icgc-dcc/dcc-docs/docs/download/data-access.md

    ![Portal-Login](images/Portal_login.png)

 After successful authentication, you will see a green shield icon if you are approved for DACO access, and a green cloud icon if you are approved for Cloud access to the controlled tier.
-Please note, if you intend to access controlled data in the Cloud, please ensure you complete the "Cloud Storage Access Agreement" section of your DACO application.
-Otherwise, you will see a red cloud icon.

    ![DACO-Cloud-Access](images/daco-cloud-access.png)